pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	kubectl get nodes

-If you see `ready` for all nodes, congratulations!
+If you see `Ready` for all nodes, congratulations!
 You've setup your first Kubernetes cluster.

 ## Installing Helm